Probing Planck scale effects on absolute mass limit in neutrino flavor evolution: Generalized uncertainty principle

 \section{Generalized uncertainty principle}

-\lhead{Short title} \chead{} \rhead{} GUP, an extension of Heisenberg’s uncertainty relations, has been widely studied for its role in predicting minimal lengths and momenta \cite{Kempf_1995, BB, Ali_Das_Vagenas, SD}.
+\lhead{Planck-scale effects on neutrino mass and flavor evolution} \chead{} \rhead{} GUP, an extension of Heisenberg’s uncertainty relations, has been widely studied for its role in predicting minimal lengths and momenta \cite{Kempf_1995, BB, Ali_Das_Vagenas, SD}.
 Deformed canonical variables arising from the GUP are shown to correspond to noncommutative spacetimes, with creation and annihilation operators following $q$-deformed oscillator algebras \cite{SD}.
 Here, we use a one-dimensional noncommutative space, obtained as a simplified component of the three-dimensional model in \cite{SD}

 where $\beta=\tilde{\beta}/(\hbar m \omega)$, with $\tilde{\beta}$ being dimensionless.
 Several representations of \eqref{GUP1} have been reported in \cite{HK}, among which we choose the following

 where $x$ and $p$ represent the standard canonical variables satisfying $[x,p]=i\hbar$.